-- A SMI Determination Report Summary; or - SMI Eligibility Outcome supplemental form completed and signed by a physician or psychiatrist; and - · Medical evidence supporting the SMI diagnosis.
+- · A SMI Determination Report Summary; or - SMI Eligibility Outcome supplemental form completed and signed by a physician or psychiatrist; and - · Medical evidence supporting the SMI diagnosis.

-If the customer is Then Considered disabled (SMI A) Medical Assistance benefits may be approved if the customer is otherwise eligible.
+If the customer is Then Medical Assistance benefits may be approved if the customer is otherwise eligible.
 However, a DDSA referral is required for a random sample of these customers to confirm the disability.
-Presumed disabled (SMI B) Medical Assistance benefits may be approved if the customer is otherwise eligible.
+Medical Assistance benefits may be approved if the customer is otherwise eligible.
 However, a DDSA referral is required to confirm disability.